chI3fx/chiefkiiith/README.md

 - 🌱 I’m currently learning about Bug Bounty Hunting & Blockchain Security
 - 💞️ I’m looking to collaborate on anything partaining to my interests
 - 📫 How to reach me ... xchi3fnetx@proton.me
 - ⚡ Fun fact: ...
-I enjoy CTF's, not the best but I do
+I enjoy CTF's

 <!---
 chiefkiiith/chiefkiiith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.